Bocedi-s-Research-Group/pippo/README.md

 Pippo (short for Filippo) is the italian name of the character Goofy.
 Extract from the [Wikipedia article](https://en.wikipedia.org/wiki/Goofy) about Goofy.

-Goofy is a cartoon character created by The Walt Disney Company.
+Goofy is a cartoon character created by The Walt Disney Company as a sidekick to Mickey Mouse.
 He is a tall, anthropomorphic dog who typically wears a turtle neck and vest, with pants, shoes, white gloves, and a tall hat originally designed as a rumpled fedora.
 Goofy is a close friend of Mickey Mouse and Donald Duck, and is Max Goof's father.
 He is normally characterized as hopelessly clumsy and dim-witted, yet this interpretation is not always definitive; occasionally, Goofy is shown as intuitive and clever, albeit in his own unique, eccentric way.